 Official Samsung LED View Case

 Slap Scooch’s Wingman case onto your phone and you might wonder how you ever lived without it.
 The little flap on the back is the reason for that.
-It folds into the case when not needed, but when unfurled, it can be used as a finger grip, a kickstand, and even a car vent mount.
-It’s a genius piece of design, and one you’ll probably find more use for than you’d initially think.
+Fold it into the case when you don’t need it, but as soon as you unfold it, it operates as a kickstand, a mount for your car vent, or a finger grip.
+It’s an incredibly versatile design, and even if you’re not used to finger grips or kickstands, you’ll probably find it to be pretty convenient.
 It’s not lacking in protection either, and the shock-absorbing TPU with EXO-D Impact technology has been tested on drops up to 6 feet.
-It’s certainly on the expensive side, but we think the unique design and protective qualities are worth it.
+Although it’s far from the cheapest case around, the kickstand and other premium features might just be worth the extra cash.

 VRS Designs Damda Glide Shield